 A key bus connection that serves people from a variety of backgrounds, the 27 Bryant was identified as a priority route in the Muni Service Equity Strategy to address neighborhood transit needs.

 Currently the bus gets delayed on the crowded streets of the Tenderloin and Nob Hill.
 As one of Muni’s ten slowest routes, improving the reliability of the 27 Bryant bus is critical to better serving the community.
 Keeping the 27 Bryant on schedule is a top priority for riders.

 Additionally three-quarters of the streets on the 27 Bryant’s route through the Tenderloin and Nob Hill are high-injury corridors that have the most severe and fatal traffic injuries in San Francisco.
 Many of these injury collisions involve people walking in the neighborhood.
 This needs to change.
 Improvements to the 27 Bryant route for people walking are critical to achieving the city's Vision Zero goal to eliminate all traffic deaths by 2024.

 Please sign up for project alerts to stay informed on the latest 27 Bryant Project updates.

-Thank you to the over 500 Muni customers and 80 merchants along the route who provided feedback!
+Thank you for all of the feedback we received from over 500 diverse stakeholders in the Tenderloin, Nob Hill, SoMa and the Mission neighborhoods.
 Take a look at highlights of the community's feedback.
 You can also check out our short video of residents sharing their experiences with the 27 Bryant.
-Customer feedback surveys were offered in English, Chinese, Spanish and Filipino.
-The feedback surveys are now closed.
+Customer feedback was provided in English, Chinese and Spanish.